When The Moors Ruled Europe

 Background To The Moors Rule In Europe

 As part of a Jihad which took over Egypt, Libya and the Maghreb inhabited by indigenous Black peoples that the Romans called Moor, Arabs came into Africa around 639 AD.

-Around 711, Europe had fallen into a semi-barbarous state since the end of the Roman empire, and there was a surge into Europe via the Sea under the command of the African General Tarik Ibn Ziad who conquered the Visigoth Kings.
+At this time, Europe was in decline after the fall of the Roman Empire, Africans Migrated into Europe via the Sea under the command of the African General Tarik Ibn Ziad who conquered the Visigoth Kings.

-The Moors then conquered Europe all the way to Southern France where they were repelled and fell back in Spain, Portugal and Sicily.
+The Moors then conquered Europe all the way to Southern France and parts of Spain.

 The Progress Of Europe Under The Moors